katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_remove_vm.rst

 Example Description
 ===================

 In this use case / example, user will be removing a virtual machine using name.
-The following Ansible playbook showcases the basic parameters that are needed for this.
+The following Assible playbook showcases the basic parameters that are needed for this.

 .. code-block:: yaml